 Sharing information on our performance

-As our work has such a significant impact on the region we regularly share information on our performance with our stakeholders, both face to face during our regular meetings and by email through our stakeholder newsletter.
+As our work has such a significant impact on the region we regularly share information on our performance with our stakeholders.
 We aim to be open and transparent with stakeholders around our performance and we regularly ask them how we can improve the information we share with them.